-IRVINE, Calif., May 5, 2014 /PRNewswire/ -- ChromaDex Corp.
-(OTCQB: CDXC), an innovative natural products company that provides proprietary ingredients and science-based solutions to the dietary supplement, food and beverage, animal health, cosmetic and pharmaceutical industries, announced today it has entered into a material transfer agreement (MTA) with the Wageningen University in the Netherlands.
-ChromaDex will provide Wageningen University with quantities of its proprietary NIAGEN™ nicotinamide riboside (NR) ingredient for research use.
+IRVINE, Calif., April 15th, 2014 /PRNewswire/ -- ChromaDex Corp.
+(OTCQB: CDXC), an innovative natural products company that provides proprietary ingredients and science-based solutions to the dietary supplement, food and beverage, animal health, cosmetic and pharmaceutical industries, announced today it has entered into a material transfer agreement (MTA) with the Novo Nordisk Foundation Center for Basic Metabolic Research at University of Copenhagen, Denmark.
+ChromaDex will provide the University with quantities of its patented NIAGENTM nicotinamide riboside (NR) ingredient for use in research.

 ChromaDex's NIAGEN™ is the first and only commercially available form of NR, a naturally-occurring vitamin B3 derivative found in milk.
 Published research has shown that NR is perhaps the most effective precursor to boost the co-enzyme NAD+ in the cell.
 NAD+ is arguably the most important cellular co-factor for improvement of mitochondrial performance and energy.
 In recent years, NAD+ has also been recognized as an extracellular signaling molecule involved in cell-to-cell communication.
 NAD+ is essential in supporting healthy cellular metabolism including the efficient conversation of blood glucose into energy.